MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 # Tutorial: Create, evaluate, and score a fraud detection model

 In this tutorial, you walk through the [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] in [!INCLUDE [product-name](../includes/product-name.md)] workflow with an end-to-end example.
-The scenario is to build a fraud detection model by using machine learning algorithms trained on historical data, and then use the model to detect future fraudulent transactions.
-The steps that you take are:
+The scenario is to build a fraud detection model by using machine learning algorithms trained on historical data.
+You can then use the model to detect future fraudulent transactions.

+The main steps in this tutorial are:

 > [!div class="checklist"]
 >